 No trip to Lisbon is complete without a pastel de nata, a traditional egg custard dessert.
 Everyone has their favorite cafe or bakery, so it’s hard to find THE BEST one.

-Honestly, I can’t tell the difference from one place to another, but you can trust that a food tour is taking you to a quality place.
+Honestly, I can’t tell the difference from one place to another, but you can trust that a food tour like this one is taking you to a quality place.
 Coffee was also offered for people with the extra drinks package.

 Lisbon food tour: Things to know before booking